 Transportation and Visas

 AUW will purchase all airline tickets.
 Fellows should work with AUW to identify appropriate flights to and from their homes.
-Fellows who will start teaching for the fall term 2023 should arrive in Chittagong by Saturday, July 29, 2023.
+Fellows who will start teaching for the fall term 2024 should arrive in Chittagong by end of July 2024.